Is Car Finance the Same as a Personal Loan?

 Lines of credit available

 Different kinds of finance products have differing levels of risk associated with them.
 Because of this, lenders usually put an upper limit on how much money you can borrow with any given product.
 While it may not be a problem getting a few hundred thousand pounds for a mortgage, you will find it a great deal more difficult to secure a personal loan for the same amount.
+Car loans, for instance, are a method of borrowing money from a lender to buy a car upfront, with associated repayment terms.
+These loans typically have different limits and terms compared to personal loans.

 Your lender will decide these limits based on your particular circumstances.
 Generally speaking; however, secured loans have a relatively high upper limit, since the risk associated with them is not as great.